CASE STUDY CONCEPT: Zara’s Unique Business Model is Driven by Its Supply Chain Capabilities.

 Working on this case will be challenging… but the skills and insights you develop here will be the same skills and insights you use to manage a real supply chain like Zara’s.

-FIND USEFUL IDEAS in the Online Guide that you will need for expanding and improving your Zara supply chain model.
+FIND USEFUL IDEAS in the Online Guide to help you expand and improve your Zara supply chain model.
 There is a lot going on in this case so check out these ideas:

 - See techniques for expanding this supply chain model in “Tips for Building Supply Chain Models”

 - Reduce on-hand inventory and calculate optimum delivery amounts and schedules in “Cutting Inventory and Operating Costs“

 - Make sure you are familiar with the techniques presented in “Analyzing Simulation Data“

 - Consider using the 5-step S&OP process as a framework to organize the work you do, using S&OP this way is explained in a case called “Java Furniture Company” — scroll down to the heading in that case “Simulations Create Common Understanding and Drive Sales & Operations Planning (S&OP)”

 - The beta test reporting templates can help identify opportunities to improve performance, see “Supply Chain Optimizing & Reporting Templates“